masterxlr8/Cab-Sharing-App/README.md

 # CabSharingApp
-CS253 Project

 # Please follow the given procedure to see the result
 ## Step: 1
-  Clone the directory using command `git clone https://github.com/Akashbhoi/Cabsharing`
+  Clone the directory using command `git clone https://github.com/masterxlr8/Cab-Sharing-App.git`
 ## Step: 2
   Open the directory `Cabsharing` and run `npm start` on terminal, `node modules` folder will automatically be added and